Quebecca/qc_comments/README.md

 #### Comments tab
-By using this tab, the administrator can list the comments records that are sent for each selected page by the users.
+By using this tab, the administrator can list and export the comments records.

 #### Screenshot of the comments tab